EzekielWachira/Firebase-UI-RecyclerView-and-CardView/README.md

 RecyclerView
 CardView

-Use firebase UI firesore feature to display data in a recyclerview and cardview
+Use firebase UI firestore feature to display data in a recyclerview and cardview